xcheng85/sim-vk-rend/README.md

 This command is rarely needed when using FetchContent_MakeAvailable().
 It is more commonly used as part of implementing the deprecated pattern with FetchContent_Populate()

+## cuda and vulkan interop

+### step1: extra instance extensions

+An application may wish to reference device semaphores in multiple Vulkan logical devices or instances, in multiple processes, and/or in multiple APIs

+    extensions.push_back(VK_KHR_EXTERNAL_MEMORY_CAPABILITIES_EXTENSION_NAME);
+    extensions.push_back(VK_KHR_EXTERNAL_SEMAPHORE_CAPABILITIES_EXTENSION_NAME);
+    extensions.push_back(VK_KHR_EXTERNAL_FENCE_CAPABILITIES_EXTENSION_NAME);

+### step2: extra device extensions

+VK_KHR_external_memory - device extension

+This extension enables an application to export non-Vulkan handles from Vulkan memory objects such that the underlying resources can be referenced outside the scope of the Vulkan logical device that created them.

+### step2: matching device

 ## multi-threading + command buffer